MDanishRabbani/MDanishRabbani/README.md

 **2+ years in FullStack Developer and 1+ years in Devops Engineer** building scalable, secure, and high-performance applications.

-Have a Bachelor of Computer Science graduate degree from USK with a specialization in software engineering.
+Bachelor of Computer Science-Informatics graduate degree from USK with a specialization in software engineering.

 ---